Whether traveling or hiking, you need to protect your photography gear with the best camera backpacks of 2022.

 Usually that zipper extends further to the other side of the pack, too, so photographers can get a full bird’s-eye view of their equipment (while stopped with the pack lying flat on the ground).
 A clamshell opening is also a solid design, so that the bag’s exterior completely opens up for visibility on all of the gear.

 What Makes a Good Camera Bag?

-Protection, organization, and comfort are key components of good camera bags.
+Protection, organization, weight, access, gear fit, and comfort are the key components of good camera bags.
 Look for a bag with a padded interior, plenty of internal and external pockets for keeping your small, easy-to-lose accessories handy, and a well-designed harness system that distributes the pack weight well.

 How Do You Keep Your Camera Safe in a Backpack?

 Every camera bag has a padded compartment that’s designed to keep your camera safe from bumps and scratches.
 The best way for you to keep your camera safe in your pack is to pack it correctly.

 Also, know that your average camera pack is not bombproof.
 Use common sense with your bag: Avoid throwing your bag around, sitting on it, or piling other bags on top of it, and your camera should be safe.

 While camera backpacks are built with durable, often water-resistant material, note that zippers are not typically waterproof.
 Be aware that moisture, humidity, splashes, setting it in puddles, traveling through pouring rain or snow, or a spilled water bottle have the potential to reach your equipment.